wanhive/hub/docs/INSTALL.md

 **NOTE**: Clients should not use identifiers in the range [0-65535].

-Following "additional" instructions are applicable for a **Standard setup** (for testing purposes only).
+Following "additional" instructions are applicable for a [standard setup](#standard-installation).

 1. Start an authentication hub.
 2. Disable clustering at the overlay hub.